lmc2179/lmc2179.github.io/drafts/bad_day.md

 Is my metric in the normal range?
 What's the worst day I need to plan for?
 And other quantile-y questions

 *Analytics teams are often confronted with a wide variety of metrics that change every day, week, and month.
-Is it in the normal range
-What's the worst I need to plan for
-Quantile estimates and quantile regression*
+In order to stay on top of the business, we'd like to know what the "normal range" of a metric is, so we can understand when something unexpected is happening.
+Additionally, this will let you understand the upper and lower boundaries of your metric - it will help you understand what kinds of "worst cases" you might need to plan for.
+All of these are instances of quantile estimation - we'll introduce the statistics of quantile estimates and quantile regression.*

 What will my "real bad day" look like?
 How much do I need to keep in reserve to stay safe in that case?
 Looking forward, what observations are unusually bad?
 What is the size of the bottom - top difference?
 How can I establish "normal bounds" so I can know when things are not normal?